 Fortunately, all of these fears are both unfounded and extremely short-term in nature, but what do you expect from a market that has no memory from day to day?
 Tapering isn't the end of the world, in my opinion, but it could be the beginning of a brave new one.
 In fact, the Fed's decision is actually good news for the markets, employment and the economy as I explain in this week's column "The Fed Speaks."

 To me, the Fed's decision to gradually reduce some of its $85 billion/month stimulus program over the next six months was just the excuse the market was looking for to justify some profit-taking.
 Investors are so busy selling fast, before the next big imagined downdraft, that I suspect it will take the rest of the summer before cooler heads prevail.
-In the meantime, as I have warned readers over the last month, expect more volatility and downside as well as some upside.
-Overall, worst case, I see 5 percent more downside from present levels.

 We are not alone in this sell-off.
 Markets around the world are slipping as worries surface that other countries might need the Fed's continued stimulus more than we do.
 Europe, for example, is not on as firm a footing as our own economy.
 This is largely due to the EU's (read Germany's) foot-dragging in stimulating the EU community.
 Instead, Angela Merkel's misguided austerity policies have hamstrung Europe.